lugia19/ErrorPatcher/README.md

 If you're on windows, simply run patchGame.bat, select the language you want and you're done.

+If you run into trouble, you can contact me via discord at lugia19#1189

 ### What if I'm not on Windows?
 Download editAssets.py, put it in the TranslationPatch folder, install the required libraries (UnityPy and Pillow) and run it.